Parallax Error Beheads You: Release

+but on 30 March 2012 he tweeted that he had "started work on the new Max Tundra album".

 Reception

 Initial critical response to Parallax Error Beheads You was positive.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has received a score of 76, based on 18 reviews.

 Jude Rogers of The Guardian gave the album four stars, calling it "an experimental albums on paper, running cellos, guitars and trumpets through a Commodore Amiga, but to the ears, it's a pop tour de force, bursting with bright, bouncy hooks, warped lyrics about love, and Jacobs' high, tender vocals".

 Simon Price of The Independent was equally enthusiastic, stating that "Parallax Error Beheads You sounds like a previously unimaginable hybrid of Steely Dan and Scritti Politti, or a compendium of 1970s kids' TV themes gone berserk, except with a modern vocabulary of eBay, iPods and Myspace.
 It's so hyper-melodic that it almost flips over into being dissonant and tuneless... but not quite.
 Mr and Mrs Tundra can be very proud of their boy."

 K. Ross Hoffmann of AllMusic awarded the album four stars out of five, opining that it "emerges as easily the most infectious, engaging, and approachable of Tundra's albums so far, generally shoehorning his manic creativity into reasonable approximations of conventional pop song structures, framed around abundant, quirky hooks and appealingly restrained pop-soul vocals".